 You now have a working Device Connect deployment with a hosted server in the loop:

-device-connect-agent-tools to discover the arms and drive them through the serverThis is the same shape of deployment you would use to put real robot arms, conveyors, cameras, or actuators on the mesh; only the driver code and the credential names change.
+device-connect-agent-tools to discover the devices and drive them through the serverThis is the same shape of deployment you would use to put real robot arms, conveyors, cameras, or actuators on the mesh; only the driver code and the credential names change.